Skip to content

 1.1 Scope shorthands for OpenID claims

-OpenID Connect introduced a set of standard scope values for requesting release of claims (attributes) about the logged-in user to client applications.
-For example, the profile scope value is used to signify a request for the following OpenID claims: name, family_name, given_name, middle_name, nickname, preferred_username, profile, picture, website, gender, birthdate, zoneinfo, locale and updated_at.
+OpenID Connect defines a set of standard scope values that map to claims (attributes) about the logged-in user.
+For example, the profile scope value indicates a request for the following OpenID claims: name, family_name, given_name, middle_name, nickname, preferred_username, profile, picture, website, gender, birthdate, zoneinfo, locale and updated_at.

-For example, to define a scope value shorthand for releasing organisation-related claims:
+Example definition of a scope shorthand for organisation-related claims:

 https://scopes.c2id.com/org_profile=roles,supervisor,employee_number